ACCA Registered

 • • No National Insurance on dividends

 Conclusion: Even with the 2% increase, dividends remain significantly more tax-efficient than salary for higher rate taxpayers.
 The optimal strategy usually involves taking a small salary (around £12,570 to use your personal allowance) and the rest as dividends.
-For comprehensive financial planning and to understand how this fits into your overall tax strategy, consider working with a specialist agency accountant.
+See our optimal director salary 2025/26 guide or 2026/27 guide for detailed calculations.

 The dividend tax increase is part of a broader package of tax changes announced in the Autumn Budget 2025.
 As a UK agency owner, you should also be aware of: